The systems

 that enterprise architects are employed to propose or design cultural change.

-The social impacts of changes to activity systems are
+The social impacts of changes to activity systems are usually addressed in parallel, by a business change team.

 Critical realism is philosophical approach